hughobrien/zfs-remote-mirror/README.md

 Let's make sure your *local* user has the requisite permissions to use *zfs*:

-	root@local$ zfs allow-u hugh send,diff,snapshot,mount wd
+	root@local$ zfs allow -u hugh send,diff,snapshot,mount wd

 Back to user level, and drum roll please...

 	hugh@local$ ssh knox-fifo < ~/.ssh/knox-geli-key &
 	hugh@local$ zfs send -Rev "wd@$snapname" | ssh knox-send

+Be preparted to wait...

-Your data is now safe, secure, and far away.
-Accessible to only someone with your SSH key (or physical access) and readable only by someone with your geli key.
+Your data is now safe, secure, and (soon to be) far away.
+Accessible to only someone with your SSH key and its password (or physical access) and readable only by someone with your geli key.

 Incremental Backups
 -------------------